vmware-tanzu/tanzu-dev-portal/content/guides/serverless-spring/index.md

 #### Function URLs

 A function URL is a dedicated HTTP(S) endpoint for your function.
 When your function URL is configured, you can use it to invoke your function through a browser, curl, Postman, or any HTTP client.
-In the past you woud have had to create an API gateway endpoint in AWS and allowed access to your lambda function.
+In the past you would have had to create an API gateway endpoint in AWS and allowed access to your lambda function.
 This new feature simplifies exposing your functions to the outside world.

 ![AWS Function URL](./images/aws-function-url.png)